Broken appliances? Crusty faucets? Blocked showerhead? Sounds like you’re dealing with hard water.

 If you get your water from a private well, you won’t get a public Consumer Confidence Report.
 In this case, conducting an accurate test for hard water is the best way to see what you’re dealing with.

-You can buy water test kits for hardness for less than $10 online.
+You can buy water test kits for hardness for less than $20.
 Follow the instructions to test a water sample.
 Most tests will instruct you to dip a test strip in the water and wait for the strip to turn a different color.
-The color of the strip can be compared to an included color chart, which will give you an estimate of how hard your water is.

 Want to test your water right now?
-Try the quick test, using pure liquid soap, a water bottle, and water from your kitchen faucet.
+Try the soap test.

-Fill a water bottle three-quarters full of water, then add a squeeze of pure liquid soap.
-Shut the lid of the bottle and shake vigorously.
+Fill the bottle three-quarters full of water and add a squeeze of pure liquid soap.
+Shut the lid and shake vigorously.

-The water should be clear, with a layer of white bubbles on the surface, if it’s soft.
-Hard water, on the other hand, is milky, with no distinctive layer of bubbles.
+If it’s soft, the water should be clear, with a layer of white bubbles on the surface.
+If it’s hard, it’ll be milky, with no distinct layer of bubbles.